bdeva1975/hallucinationbench/README.md

 Your RAG pipeline retrieves documents and passes them to an LLM.
 The LLM generates a response that *sounds* correct.
 But is every claim actually grounded in your context — or did the model fabricate some of it?

 **HallucinationBench answers that question instantly.**

 ---

 ## Quickstart

+Install dependencies:

 ```bash
 pip install openai python-dotenv
 ```

 Set your OpenAI API key:

 ```bash
 # .env
 OPENAI_API_KEY=your_key_here
 ```

 Run your first evaluation:

 ```python
 from hallucinationbench import score